Jupiter so close to Earth right now you can see its moons with binoculars

-A few nights ago, a friend asked, "What's that star?"
-We looked up at a bright pinpoint shining above the horizon.
-But it was no star.
-It was Jupiter.
+Go outside at night.
+Look for a bright spot that outshines most stars.
+That's Jupiter.
 The massive gas giant planet is showing off for us Earthlings this month.

 "The solar system's largest planet is a brilliant jewel to the naked eye, but looks fantastic through binoculars or a small telescope, which will allow you to spot the four largest moons, and maybe even glimpse a hint of the banded clouds that encircle the planet," NASA suggests in a skywatching update for June.